What are Razor Bumps?

-You also want to use a good shave product (shameless Cremo Shave Cream plug here) to provide the most ideal surface for the blade to glide over smoothly.
+You also want to use a good shave product (shameless Cremo Shaving Cream plug here) to provide the most ideal surface for the blade to glide over smoothly.
 Read the directions, use sparingly, and be sure to let the shave cream settle in on the skin for a minute or so before starting to shave.

 Try not to use a shave product out of a pressurized can.
 The propellent can often create small pockets of air which may dry out the skin.

 And think twice about using a pre-shave oil.
 While it can be good to lubricate the skin, the oil is sometimes too heavy, which can clog pores and pave the way for razor bumps.

 Some people find it beneficial to use an exfoliation product about once a week.
 Which is fine.
 Just be careful.
 Over exfoliating can actually irritate the skin, so polish carefully fellas!

 Use the Proper Razor with A Fresh Blade